omnifaces/arquillian-primefaces/README.md

 - `<p:commandLink>` (also with `ajax=false`)
 - `<p:link>`

-NOTE: Older PrimeFaces versions are not necessarily supported.
-This will be worked on later.
+NOTE: PrimeFaces 5.x is not necessarily supported.
+This might be worked on later.
+Currently, the integration tests run on PrimeFaces 6.0, 6.1 and 6.2.